Monday, June 11, 2012

 I do like that line, tho.

-It also features one of the most stupid/awesome/ridiculous fight scenes of all time:
+It also features one of the most stupid/ awesome/ ridiculous fight scenes of all time:

 This is actually the best of it.

-It's one thing to have a message.
-It's another to make it with the shallowness of a kid hopped up on coffee.
-Or to wrap polemics into a B-movie where aliens are cartoonishly-evil, or seem to have already corrupted everyone (?) with nothing more than bribes.
-Or features overly-blunt subliminal ads; some are funny, but most are so simple, it's embarrassing.
+The problem isn't Piper's acting - that's just fine, here.
+But, it's one thing to have a message; that's laudable, especially in violent genre fare.
+It's another thing altogether to make a point with the energetic shallowness of a precocious hopped up on sugar.
+Polemics that are kind of trite don't fit well into a B-movie where aliens are cartoonishly-evil, or seem to have already corrupted everyone(?) with nothing more than bribes.
+In the same vein, the subliminal ads are a cool idea - some are funny or chilling, but most are so overly-blunt or simplistic that the clearly can't advance its agenda well.

 Still, the story plays out, and it can be very fun - if you expect little intelligence.
 TL gets credit for its commitment to many absurd and silly ideas, and a tale straight out of classic 1950's sci-fi (well, a 1960's novel actually, and also a comic).
 Yet it's got big plot-holes, the bad guys are overdone, and I must wonder: why do the glasses alter your hearing?